rupraj-0406/check-open_source/README.md

 # check-open_source
-This is for tutorial purpose
+This is for checking purpose